How I organise my photos

 Time Machine: I also have one more hard drive linked up to my Mac with Time Machine installed.
 That way If I'm stupid enough to hit the delete button on a photo by mistake I can go back in time, find the file and paste it back into my folder.
 This applies to all the files on my computer too, very handy!

 Dropbox (Cloud Backup): I pay for 1TB of Dropbox space and copy all of my favourite photos (the ones I deem 'photobook worthy') into Dropbox.
 That way if anything happened to my machine or my hard drives in some kind of natural disaster, my favourite files would still be safe and sound.
+You could also check out Cloudwards for a huge range of cloud storage options.

 When it comes to physical photos, I'd recommend scanning any you have and applying the same process.
 I spent every weekend for a month scanning my childhood photos while binge watching Nashville, and it's great to know that they're all organised, backed up, and no longer hidden away inside bulky photo albums.
 Instead I'm going to make photobooks out of them which will save lots of physical space and make them so much easier to look through.
 That's next on my list, because printed photos are always better than digital ones.